GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

 ## Generate a Deployment Manager template

-To retrieve this example's Autogen specification, execute the following command which checks out the specification to a directory named `redis`:
+To retrieve this example's Autogen specification, execute the following command, which checks out the specification to a directory named `redis`:

 ```